-1 INTRODUCTION
+1 Introduction

-In the context of robotics, it is very important for autonomous mobile robots to learn and preserve models of the environment.
-Without an internal description of the environment, and information of their position and orientation with respect to this map, most mobile robotic tasks, like driving while avoiding collisions and navigating, would become impractical.
+In robotics, it is extremely important for autonomous mobile robots to learn and preserve models of the environment.
+Without an internal description of the environment and information of their position and orientation with respect to this map, most mobile robotic tasks, like driving while avoiding collisions and navigating, would become impractical.